Patrick Walker (MI5 officer)

-Sir Patrick Jeremy Walker, KCB (25 February 1932 – 13 October 2021) was a British civil servant who was Director General (DG) of MI5, the United Kingdom's internal security service, from 1988 to 1992.
+Sir Patrick Jeremy Walker, (25 February 1932 – 13 October 2021) was a British civil servant who was Director General (DG) of MI5, the United Kingdom's internal security service, from 1988 to 1992.

 Early life and education

 Walker was the only surviving son of civil servant Reginald Plumer Walker and his wife, Gladys.
 He was born at Bungsai Hospital in Kuala Lumpur, Malaysia, where his parents were married in 1929.
-The Walkers had once owned considerable lands in northern Nottinghamshire around Mattersey and Lound, but, according to his research, lost it all "thanks to a combination of incompetence and the agricultural slump" at the end of the 19th century.
+The Walkers once owned considerable lands in northern Nottinghamshire around Mattersey and Lound, but, according to his research, lost it all "thanks to a combination of incompetence and the agricultural slump" at the end of the 19th century.
 His paternal grandfather, Plumer Cosby Walker, worked for the Great Northern Railway.

 After three years in Malaysia, the family moved to Nairobi, Kenya, where his father was chief accountant of East African Railways.
 At age 13, Walker left Kenya to be educated at The King's School, Canterbury, followed by Trinity College, Oxford.